heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 > In IPv6, all zeros and all ones are legal values for any field, unless specifically excluded.
 Specifically, prefixes may contain, or end with, zero-valued fields.
 (RFC4291)

 ### New configuration methods for IPv6 network interfaces
-While IPv4 had "DHCP and statically configured", IPv6 has a host (ha!) of new configuration methods.
-Manually configuring network interaces can be rare.
+IPv4 had DHCP and statically configured.
+IPv6 has DHCPv6 (which is different than DHCP for IPv4), SLAAC (no DHCP server needed), and manual configuration.

+Neighbor Discovery (ND) is new family of ICMPv6 protocols, includes Router Advertisements and Router Solicitations, and also includes a mechanism to ask the network for the Layer 2 address to use to reach a Layer 3 IP (similar to IPv4 ARP).

-Router Advertisements (RAs) are multicast packets sent out by routers to let nodes know what Link Local address to use to contact a nearby router, and what routes the router has.
-RAs are how a device automatically finds a default gateway.
-There is an expiration timer on the information in the RAs (and therefore an expiration on a host's default route)--but RAs are sent on a recurring basis by routers.
+Router Advertisements (RAs) are new in IPv6.
+RAs are multicast packets sent out both periodically by routers, and in response to Router Solicitation (RS) messages from nodes on the network.
+An RA lets nodes know what Link Local address to use to contact a nearby router, and what routes the router has.
+RAs are how a device automatically finds a default gateway, among potentially other things.
+There is an expiration timer on the information in the RAs (and therefore an expiration on a host's default route)--but RAs are usually sent on a recurring basis by routers.

-DNS server information can be autoconfigured via several different mechanisms (RF4339).
+Routers can communicate DNS servers for nodes to use by including that information in their RAs.
+There are discussions to amend the standards to include other methods for DNS server autoconfiguration as well (see RFC4339).

-DHCPv6 comes in two flavors, and neither communicates a default route, which can be handled with RAs).
+DHCPv6 comes in two flavors, and neither communicates a default route!
+Nodes learn their default route by listening to RAs.
 - Stateful, which is like DHCPv4 insomuch as the DHCP server needs to record the leases it has given out.
 Given the scale an IPv6 network may reach, it may not be desirable to try to record all the addresses given out by a DHCPv6 server.
 - Stateless, a new tasty flavor where the DHCPv6 server does not need to remember any leases.
 It simply notifies clients of the appropriate /64 prefix to use, and clients autogenerate their own addresses within that /64 network prefix, avoiding IP conflicts by using Duplicate Address Detection (DAD).

+There is also DHCPv6-PD (Prefix Delegation), which is a method a router can use to request additional Global Unicast prefixes, such as for it's 'internal' interfaces.
+Once a router's 'internal' network interface obtains a Global Unicast prefix, that router interface can assist nodes on the link in obtaining Global Unicast addresses, among other things.

+SLAAC (Stateless Address Autoconfiguration) (RFC4862) is completely new.

 SLAAC - TODO.
 EUI-64, Temporary Addresses (Privacy Extension).
 Example: 5021fa43-5676-4875-acfe-3f7f82517109\index.md